-Our daughter, sensing our ineptitude and even at two days disliking change, screamed blood curdling screams.
-Screams that set your inner ear hairs on end were not covered in the BB.
-After several hours (or minutes, but who’s counting?) we gave up and agreed to try again in three months.
+Our daughter, sensing our ineptitude and even at two days disliking change, screamed blood-curdling screams.
+The BB did not cover the screams that set your inner ear hairs on end.
+After several hours (or minutes, but who’s counting?), we gave up and agreed to try again in three months.
 After all, all the parts that got dirty were wiped clean on a regular basis, so why did she need full body immersion?

-I love to sing, but lack anything resembling talent.
+I love to sing but lack anything resembling talent.
 I figured my kids were likely to be my only appreciative audience, and one of my fantasies pre-mommyhood was singing my children to sleep.
 Lullabies, I soon found out, are wonderfully forgiving.
 They usually have a limited range and work well in most keys; better yet, they even allow for key changes mid-song in case the original key outstretched my range.
 In other words, they were perfect for my “talents”.
-(You musically gifted folks are cringing, I know, so don’t try to deny it.)
+(I know you musically gifted folks are cringing, so don’t try to deny it.)

-In fairness to Peter, he did try to slow the pace, but Take Me Out To the Ballgame refuses to be sung as a funeral dirge, so pretty soon he was back up to full volume and beat.
+In fairness to Peter, he did try to slow the pace, but Take Me Out To the Ballgame refuses to be sung as a funeral dirge, so pretty soon, he was back up to full volume and beat.

 Oh Dunderbeck, Dunderbeck, how could you be so mean?